emanuellcs/emanuellcs/README.md

 ### 🌱 Exploration & Technical Hobbies

 In addition to full stack and AI/ML, I use **Game Development** as a multidisciplinary laboratory.
-In my spare time, I create engines and games with **C++** and **C#**, consolidating the fundamentals of Computer Science by combining physics, mathematics, logic, and optimization in projects that expand my engineering skills.
+In my spare time, I create engines and games with **C++**, **C#** and **Rust**, consolidating the fundamentals of Computer Science by combining physics, mathematics, logic, and optimization in projects that expand my engineering skills.

 <a href="https://gitlab.com/emanuellcs">
   <img src="https://img.shields.io/badge/Check_my_Games_&_Engines_on_GitLab-FC6D26?style=for-the-badge&logo=gitlab&logoColor=white" alt="GitLab Games"/>